simp/simp-rsync-skeleton/README.md

 To get full functionality out of the SIMP modules, particularly, the `simp` module itself, you need to perform the following operations:

-**NOTE:** If you're using the RPM, it does all of this for you and is the recommended method for installing these files.
+**NOTE:** If you're using the ``simp-environment-skeleton`` RPM, all of this is done for you and is the recommended method for installing these files.

 #### Copy the Repository to the skeleton directory